MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-in-visual-studio.md

 > [!NOTE]
 > This developer documentation applies to Visual Studio 2019.
 To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
 It's found at the top of the table of contents on this page.
 >
-> If you're looking for a Microsoft Visual C++ Redistributable package so that you can run a program, see the
+> If you're looking for a Microsoft Visual C++ Redistributable package so that you can run a program, see the [latest supported Visual C++ downloads](../windows/latest-supported-vc-redist.md).

 :::moniker-end